m5stack/m5-docs/docs/en/uiflow/data_structure.md

 Print text.

 * __replace with in__
-Replace string of text.
+Replace text.

 * __trim spaces from both sides__
-Remove spaces from both sides.
+Remove spaces from both sides of the string.

 * __Convert to str__
 Convert other types to strings.

 * __" "+__
-String merging.
+Text merging.

 * __decode__
 Decode the string in the encoding format specified by encoding.